mgoessen/tails-workshop/tails.md

 ![](https://tails.boum.org/doc/first_steps/welcome_screen/welcome-screen.png){ width=300px }

-- You can start by changing your language
+- You can start by changing your language.
 - You will notice that the keyboard and format (used for dates, numbers etc) options change accordingly.
 - **If you are using a specific date/number format, or a specific keyboard such as the Mac ones, you may need to change the setting accordingly** as some keys such as *«@»* are in different places than on PC.

 [//]: # (TODO : rewrite, try to keep explanations but maybe not necessary to explain how to set up admin pw and so on in the very first step.)